-89 The law governing legal challenge is extremely complex, the product of historical developments in the 19th century.
-Chapter 13 divides the subject matter between the grounds for reviewing elections, and the procedure governing legal challenge.
+13.1 The law governing legal challenge is extremely complex and is predominantly the product of historical developments in the 19th century.
+The Public Administration and Constitutional Affairs Committee of the House of Commons has recently described the process as "archaic, too complicated and not fit for purpose".
+16 Chapter 13 divides the subject matter between the grounds for reviewing elections, and the procedure governing legal challenge.